Balanced control between App Devs and Operators.

-The Cloud Native Buildpacks project was initiated by Pivotal and Heroku in January 2018 and joined the Cloud Native Sandbox in October 2018.
+The Cloud Native Buildpacks project was initiated by Pivotal and Heroku in January 2018 and joined the Cloud Native Computing Foundation in October 2018.
 The project aims to unify the buildpack ecosystems with a platform-to-buildpack contract that is well-defined and that incorporates learnings from maintaining production-grade buildpacks for years at both Pivotal and Heroku.

 Cloud Native Buildpacks embrace modern container standards, such as the OCI image format.
 They take advantage of the latest capabilities of these standards, such as cross-repository blob mounting and image layer "rebasing" on Docker API v2 registries.

-Until cloud platforms such as Heroku and Cloud Foundry incorporate the Buildpack v3 Lifecycle, the fastest way to try Cloud Native Buildpacks is via the
+The fastest way to try Cloud Native Buildpacks is via the